-VIDEO LTC OUT: (This connector is labelled LTC Out on some models) A Male XLR connector for the output of SMPTE/EBU linear time code to the standard definition video recorder.
-This output will be jam synced to the RP188 ancillary timecode on the incoming HD video, adjusted for the video processing delay through the Afterburner.
+VIDEO LTC OUT: A Male XLR connector for the output of SMPTE/EBU linear time code to the video recorder.
+This output will be jam synced to the RP188 ancillary timecode on the incoming HD video, adjusted for the 5 frame (at 29.97 Fps) video processing delay through the HD9155.
 When the HD Video input is in the 1080p/24sF video format, the input timecode rate of 24 Fps will be converted to 30 Fps timecode such that the zero frame of the second is coincident.
-The LTC output can also be jam synced to incoming LTC by setting the Video TC source to LTC using the KeyLog TRACKERTM or 9150 ConfigWareTM software.
+The LTC out can also be jam synced to incoming LTC by setting the Video TC source to LTC using the 9150 ConfigwareTM software.